 Montgomery, 136 S. Ct. at 731 (emphasis added).
-The United States Supreme Court unequivocally held in Montgomery that the rights recognized in Miller constitute a new substantive rule of constitutional law that applies retroactively.
-Id. at 729, 736 ("[W]hen a new substantive rule of constitutional law controls the outcome of a case, the Constitution requires state collateral review courts to give retroactive effect to that rule."). "'No circumstances call more for the invocation of a rule of complete retroactivity" than those in which "the Constitution immunizes the defendant from the sentence imposed."
+Thus, the Supreme Court's Montgomery decision unequivocally held that the rights recognized in Miller constitute a new substantive rule of constitutional law that applies retroactively.
+Id. at 729, 736 ("[W]hen a new substantive rule of constitutional law controls the outcome of a case, the Constitution requires state collateral review courts to give retroactive effect to that rule.")
+"No circumstances call more for the invocation of a rule of complete retroactivity" than those in which "the Constitution immunizes the defendant from the sentence imposed."
 Id. at 730 (citing United States v.
 United States Coin & Currency, 401 U.S. 715, 724 (1971)).
-The retroactive application of the Eighth Amendment rights recognized in Miller requires the conclusion that James could not have been sentenced to life in 1978-the Commonwealth was barred from inflicting that punishment.
+The retroactive application of the Eighth Amendment rights recognized in Miller requires the conclusion that James was not a life prisoner at the time of the assault and could not have been sentenced to life in 1978.
+Moreover, the Commonwealth was barred from inflicting that punishment.
 See id. at 729.
-James was not a life prisoner at the time of the assault.

-The Commonwealth contested this conclusion below, relying on Commonwealth v.
-Ciccone, 152 A.3d 1004, 1009-10 (Pa.
+The Commonwealth contested this conclusion below, relying on

+Commonwealth v.
+Ciccone, 152 A.3d 1004 (Pa.
 Super.
+Ct.
 2016).
 Ciccone addressed whether a statute that was abrogated was rendered void ab initio by a subsequent change in law; the Superior Court concluded it was not.
-Ciccone did not reach the question of whether a sentence rendered invalid by a retroactively-applied constitutional right is void ab initio.
+Ciccone, 152 A.3d at 1009-10.
+Ciccone did not reach the question of whether a sentence rendered invalid by a retroactively applied constitutional right is void ab initio.
 The Superior Court in Ciccone indeed could not address the legality of the petitioner's sentence because the relevant claim arose from changes in law recognized by Alleyne v.
 United States, 570 U.S. 99 (2013)-changes that were expressly held to not apply retroactively.
-Ciccone, 152 A.3d at 1010. ("Appellant's sentence can be considered illegal now only if Alleyne is held to apply retroactively. . . . such is not the case.").
+Ciccone, 152 A.3d at 1010 ("Appellant's sentence can be considered illegal now only if Alleyne is held to apply retroactively. . . . such is not the case.").
 In contrast, Montgomery instructs that the substantive rights recognized in Miller do apply retroactively.
 Montgomery, 136 S. Ct. at 734.
-More specifically, the Allegheny Court of Common Pleas found those rights applied retroactively to James.
+More specifically, the Allegheny Court of Common Pleas found those rights applied retroactively to James in vacating his original juvenile life sentence.
 Allegheny Dkt.
 CP-02-CR-8549-1970, Sept.
 19, 2017 Order.
-Unlike the petitioner in Ciccone, James does not challenge the constitutionality of the statute under which he was prosecuted-he asserts that the statute doesn't apply to him because he never was a life prisoner.
-His status as a life prisoner was a legal fiction, and one that is derived from a constitutional violation.
+Unlike the petitioner in Ciccone, James does not challenge the constitutionality of the statute under which he was prosecuted-he asserts that the statute doesn't apply to him because he never was a life prisoner.2 His status as a life prisoner was a legal fiction, and one that is derived from a constitutional violation.

-&lt;sup>1 As noted by the Honorable Charles H. Saylor of Luzerne County in an order granting PCRA relief to a similarly situated individual, "The authority cited by the Commonwealth, Commonwealth v.
+2 As noted by Judge Charles H. Saylor of Luzerne County in an order granting PCRA relief to a similarly situated individual, "The authority cited by the Commonwealth, Commonwealth v.
 Ciccone, 152 A.3d 1004 (Pa.
 Super.
-2016), actually supports Defendant's position here that the key [of] whether or not a statute that is found to be unconstitutional is void ab initio depends upon a finding of retroactive application, and Montgomery v.
-Louisiana determined that issue here."
-Sept.
-28, 2018 Order at D2 n.1, Commonwealth v.
-Martinez Frazier, Legacy Docket No. CP-08-CR-96-22, attached hereto as Appendix D.
+2016), actually supports Defendant's position here that the key [of] whether or not a statute that is found to be unconstitutional is void ab initio depends upon